fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

   def prepare(preparers)
     preparers.each do |preparer|
-      # self refers to an object instantiated from the Wedding class - per our rules about self when used in an instance method
+      # self refers to an object instantiated from the Wedding class - per our rules about self when used in an instance method, which is what we would pass to the preparers block parameter - e.g. Chef.prepare_wedding(self)
       preparer.prepare_wedding(self)
     end
   end